 RENEWAL APPLICATIONS ARE STILL BEING ACCEPTED.
 On January 13, 2018, USCIS announced that it is once again accepting DACA renewal applications, because of an order issued by a U.S. district court in California.
 The court order was issued in a case challenging the Trump administration’s termination of the DACA program.
 A frequently-asked-questions document authored by NILC and United We Dream and based on the Jan.
 13 announcement is available below.

-In accordance with the administration’s Sep.
-5 announcement, the U.S. Department of Homeland Security stopped accepting initial DACA applications (i.e., from people who didn’t already have DACA) as of October 6, 2017.
+USCIS stopped accepting first-time DACA applications (that is, applications from people who didn’t already have DACA) as of October 6, 2017.
 Under the government’s DACA-termination memo, people who already had DACA and whose work permits would expire between Sept.
 5, 2017, and March 5, 2018, were eligible to apply for a two-year renewal if they applied by Oct.
 5, 2017.
-Court orders in the San Francisco case and a similar case in New York, along with USCIS’s announcement of Jan.
-13, have made it possible, again, for people who have DACA now or who’ve had it in the past to submit DACA renewal applications.
+Court orders in the California case and a similar case in New York, along with USCIS’s Jan.
+13 announcement, have made it possible, again, for people who have DACA now or who’ve had it in the past to submit DACA renewal applications.

 SUMMARY.
-At the present time USCIS is not accepting DACA applications from people who have not applied for DACA previously.
+At the present time USCIS is not accepting DACA applications from people who have not obtained DACA previously.
 If you want to apply to renew your DACA under the latest policy (based on USCIS’s Jan.
 13 announcement), we encourage you to speak first with an immigration attorney or a Board of Immigration Appeals–accredited representative.
 If you decide to proceed with an application, we urge that you be represented by an attorney or accredited representative (a Form G-28 should be filed with your application).

 DACA Under the Trump Administration

-FAQ: USCIS Is Accepting DACA Renewal Applications (English and Spanish; first posted Jan.
-14, 2018)
+FAQ: USCIS Is Accepting DACA Renewal Applications (updated Aug.
+1, 2019)